benroberts999/ampsci/README.md

 ### Compiling and use:

  * All programs compiled using the Makefile (run $make or $make programName.x)
- * All exectables and with '.x' suffix
+ * All exectables end with '.x' suffix
  * All programs have input options, stored and read from 'programName.in' file

 ## h-like.x